Execution of Charles I: In Britain

-On his execution day, the reports of Charles' last actions were fitting for his later portrayal as a martyr – as biographer Geoffrey Robertson put it, he "played the martyr's part almost to perfection".
-This was certainly no accident, a flurry of royalist reports overstated the horror of the crowd and the biblical innocence of Charles in his execution.
+On his execution day, the reports of Charles's last actions were fitting for his later portrayal as a martyr—as the biographer Geoffrey Robertson put it, he "played the martyr's part almost to perfection".
+This was certainly no accident; a flurry of royalist reports overstated the horror of the crowd and the "biblical innocence" of Charles in his execution.
 Even Charles showed planning for his future martyrdom: apparently delighted that the biblical passage to be read upon the day of his execution was Matthew's account of the Crucifixion.
-He had hinted to his cousin, the Duke of Hamilton, in 1642:
+He had hinted to his cousin the Duke of Hamilton in 1642:

 In the opinion of Daniel P. Klein: "Charles was a defeated and humiliated king in 1649.
 Yet by tying his trial to Christ's, the King was able to lay claim to martyrdom, connecting his defeated political cause with religious truth."

 Almost immediately after Charles was executed, the supposed meditations and autobiography of Charles, Eikon Basilike, began to circulate in England.
 The book gained massive popularity in a short time, going into twenty editions by the first month of its publication, and has been named by Philip A. Knachel "the most widely read, widely discussed work of royalist propaganda to issue from the English Civil War".
-The book presented Charles' supposed meditations on the events of his kingship and his justifications for his past actions, widely disseminating the view of Charles as the pious "martyr of the people" he had declared himself.
-It aggravated the fervor of the royalists in the wake of Charles' execution and their high praise led to the wide circulation of the book; some sections even put into verse and music for the uneducated and illiterate of the population.
+The book presented Charles's supposed meditations on the events of his kingship and his justifications for his past actions, widely disseminating the view of Charles as the pious "martyr of the people" he had declared himself to be.
+It aggravated the fervour of the royalists in the wake of Charles's execution and their high praise led to the wide circulation of the book; some sections even put into verse and music for the uneducated and illiterate of the population.
 John Milton described it as "the chiefe strength and nerves of their [royalist] cause".